 Dragon’s Heart has managed to create something unique yet practicable.
 Their polyamide-imide range of guitar picks show that they have their finger on the pulse of musicians.
 They also have a #GuitarPickWednesday giveaway for their followers on social media.

 We hope this review was useful to you, and you stick around to see more!
-We are a reader-supported website that depends on your pro-active actions to sustain these free guides and resources, so feel free to share this article with your friends.
+We depend on you spreading the word about KillerGuitarRigs in order to keep making these free guides and resources, so feel free to share this article with your friends.

 Follow us on Instagram (@KillerGuitarRigs) and Facebook for regular updates regarding all future gear guides and product reviews.
 Before you leave, check out some of our other trending buying guides and reviews: